 African pygmy hedgehogs are gaining popularity as a pet in the UK, helped by their petite size and general cuteness.
 They are, however, delicate little animals, and require time and effort to take care of them properly.

-Our company also make Pet Homes for Pygmy Hedgehogs.
-If you want to view our range, just click on the button below, or read on for some useful information and tips on providing a suitable home environment.
+To view our range of Pygmy hedgehog cages, just click on the button below, or read on for some useful information and tips on providing a suitable home environment.

 Minimum Cage Size for African Pygmy Hedgehogs

-Pygmy hedgehogs are solitary animals, and must therefore be housed in separate enclosures.
-They are nocturnal and can often roam for up to 3 miles a night in the wild, so they appreciate as large a home as possible.
-The minimum size is 3 feet x 1.5 feet (90cm x 45cm).
-The cage should consist of one single level only, with no exposed platforms or ladders, as although hedgehogs will attempt to climb, they are not as nimble as hamsters, and can easily fall and break a leg.
+Pygmy hedgehogs are solitary animals, and must be housed in separate enclosures.
+They are nocturnal and can often roam for up to 3 miles a night in the wild, so they need as large a home as possible.
+The recommended minimum size is 3 feet x 2 feet (90cm x 60cm) but most breeders will recommend a 4 foot x 2 foot (120cm x 60cm) home for an adult hedgehog.
+Make sure you choose a home that consists of a single level, with no exposed platforms or ladders as hedgehogs are not nimble at climbing and can easily break a leg.

-For those of you looking for a suitable vivarium for your hedgehog, look no further!
-Our 120cm x 60cm African Pygmy Hedgehog Cage with Perspex front provides 8 square feet of space and is the ideal size giving your hedgehog plenty of room to run about and explore.
-The Perspex provides enhanced visibility of your pet, but more importantly, it helps retain heat and keep your hedgehog warm (see Temperature below).
+Our 120cm x 60cm African Pygmy Hedgehog Cage with Perspex front provides 8 square feet of space.
+The Perspex front helps retain heat and keep your hedgehog warm (see Temperature below), and it also provides an enhanced view of your pet.
 It will also prevent your hedgehog from climbing a mesh front, and potentially hurting themselves.

-African Pygmy hedgehogs are sensitive to cold, and require a constant temperature of between 23 degrees Celsius and 24.4 degrees Celsius at all times.
-Depending on the room temperature in your house, a heat pad may be required to keep the temperature constant throughout the day and night, but should only be used on one half of the cage, so if your hedgehog gets too hot, they can move to the other side.
-A thermometer should be placed within the cage, but out of reach of your pet, for you to monitor the temperature and make sure it remains constant.
+African Pygmy hedgehogs are sensitive to cold, and require a constant temperature at all times.
+Depending on the room temperature in your house, a heat source may be required to keep the temperature constant throughout the day and night.
+A thermometer should be placed within the cage, but out of reach of your pet, so you can monitor the temperature and make sure it remains constant.

 Substrate / Bedding for Pygmy Hedgehogs